top of page

 A group of unknown travellers turned into friends posing together, capturing memories with the stunning mountainous landscape as their backdrop.

 One of the most unexpected pleasures of small group international travel is what happens within the group itself.
-In a gathering of 12 to 14 people who have chosen the same carefully curated journey, genuine friendships form with a regularity that surprises almost everyone who experiences it for the first time.
+In a gathering of 12 to 14 people who have chosen the same carefully curated journey, genuine friendships form regularly.
 You share meals, navigate unfamiliar cities together, swap stories over a glass of wine in the evening, and find yourself sending photographs to people you met ten days ago as if you have known them for years.

-In a group of 40, this simply does not happen in the same way.
-The group is too large for everyone to truly connect.
-You might bond with the two or three people nearest to you on the coach, but the broader group remains largely strangers from beginning to end.
+In a group of 40, this simply does not happen.
+The group is too large for everyone to connect.
+You might bond with two or three people nearest to you on the coach, but the broader group remains largely strangers from beginning to end.

 The connection with the destination is equally transformed.
-When you are not being moved through a place as part of a large crowd, when your guide has the time to introduce you to a local vendor or take you down a street that most tourists never see, you do not just visit a place.
+When you are not moved through a place as part of a large crowd, when your guide has time to introduce you to a local vendor or take you down a street that most tourists never see, you do not just visit a place.
 You inhabit it, however briefly.
-And the places you have truly inhabited are the ones you remember — and the ones you eventually return to.
+The places you have truly inhabited are the ones you remember — and the ones you eventually return to.

 This Is Exactly What BoardingPass Tours Is Built For

-At BoardingPass Tours, every group is capped to 12 to 14 travellers* — not as a marketing point, but because we believe this is the number at which international travel is best experienced.
+At BoardingPass Tours, every group is capped at 12 to 14 travellers* — not as a marketing point, but because we believe this is the ideal number for international travel.
 Our itineraries are designed with deliberate unhurriedness.
 Our destinations are chosen for depth over volume.
-And our travellers are people who travel to genuinely experience the world — not simply to have been there.
+Our travellers are people who travel to genuinely experience the world — not simply to have been there.

 Rated 0 out of 5 stars.